AmandaKitSam/traffic-lights/README.md

 ### Final:
 - In thirty minute period (as the requirement), both sets of the traffic lights switch lights 6 times.

+- A message will appear on the page at the end of the animation.<br/>
+  "This is the end of the thirty minute period."

 -----------

 #### The MIT License (MIT)